matheusrosendo/SupplyChainLab/README.md

 * In main folder run truffle tests: `truffle test --network ganache`
 * Migrate smart contracts to Ganache: `truffle migrate --reset --network ganache`
 * In client folder: `npm start`

-> :warning: **Disclaimer**: That project is for educational purposes only, it was not tested enough for production!